aolsenjazz/feeder-node/README.md

-# Feeder Node
+# FeederNode
-Feeder node is a [pseudo](https://github.com/WebAudio/web-audio-api/issues/251)-[AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) which can be fed audio data for instant playback.
+FeederNode is a [pseudo](https://github.com/WebAudio/web-audio-api/issues/251)-[AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) which can be fed audio data for instant playback.
 This library is ideal for consuming real-time audio data, e.g. data received from WebRTC or Websocket connections.
-Uses modern technologies such as WebAssembly, AudioWorklet, and Web Workers if they're available, falling back to more primitive methods if not.
+Uses modern technologies such as WebAssembly, AudioWorklet, and Web Workers if they're available, falling back to more older systems if not.

 #### Features:
 - [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode)-like API